The Vermont Statutes Online

 (4) shares of an investment company, or an investment trust, which is negotiated under the Federal Investment Company Act of 1940, as amended, if such mutual investment fund has been in operation for at least 10 years and has net assets of at least $10,000,000; or may deposit the same in banks, trust companies, or national banks in this State; and

-(5) such investment instruments as may be offered by insurance companies which are licensed by the State of Vermont.
+(5) such investment instruments as may be offered by insurance companies that are licensed by the State of Vermont.

 If any provision of this charter is held invalid, the other provisions of the charter shall not be affected thereby.
 If the application of the charter or any of its provisions to any person or circumstances is held invalid, the application of the charter and its provisions to other persons or circumstances shall not be affected thereby.

-Except as specifically provided by this charter, if at the time this charter takes full effect a Town administrative officer or employee holds any office or position he/she shall continue in such office or position until the taking effect of some specific provision under this charter directing that he/she vacate the office or position.
+Except as specifically provided by this charter, if at the time this charter takes full effect a Town administrative officer or employee holds any office or position, he or she shall continue in such office or position until the taking effect of some specific provision under this charter directing that he or she vacate the office or position.

-All Town ordinances, resolutions, orders, and regulations which are in force when this charter becomes fully effective shall remain in full force and effect excepting only those ordinances, resolutions, orders, and regulations which are inconsistent with this charter.
+All Town ordinances, resolutions, orders, and regulations that are in force when this charter becomes fully effective shall remain in full force and effect excepting only those ordinances, resolutions, orders, and regulations that are inconsistent with this charter.

 (a) The Fire District of East Middlebury shall continue under the provisions of its charter as established by act of the State Legislature.

 (b) By majority vote of the Town of Middlebury and of Fire District No. 1 of East Middlebury, the Fire District No. 1 may be incorporated into the Town of Middlebury.

 § 1506.
 Copies of the charter